git-developers/beauty-spa/readme.md

 ## FreeBSD

-DB Browser for SQLite works well on FreeBSD, and there is a port for it (thanks to [lbartoletti](https://github.com/lbartoletti) :smile:).
+Beauty SPA works well on FreeBSD, and there is a port for it (thanks to [lbartoletti](https://github.com/lbartoletti) :smile:).
 It can be installed using either this: